Mark Ames: Time at the eXile

 In June 2008, the eXile website was closed down by the Russian government and Ames returned to the U.S. Ames continues to edit the eXile in an online-only format: eXiledonline.

 After the eXile

 Ames became senior editor at Paul Carr's Not Safe For Work Corporation website in August 2012.

+Radio War Nerd

-Ames is currently the co-host of the popular podcast Radio War Nerd with John Dolan, which has more than 4,300 subscribers on Patreon.
-According to Kelley Beaucar Vlahos of Responsible Statecraft, in February 2023 Ames was the first journalist to interview Seymour Hersh after his blogpost alleging that the US government blew up the Nord Stream pipelines.
+Ames is currently the co-host of the popular podcast Radio War Nerd with John Dolan, which has more than 4,800 subscribers on Patreon.
+Started in August 2015, the podcast covers current geopolitical events and ongoing military engagements, as well as specific analysis of historical wars, such as the American Civil War, the Chechen War, and the Iraq War, among others.

+According to Kelley Beaucar Vlahos of Responsible Statecraft, in February 2023 Ames was the first journalist to interview American journalist Seymour Hersh and discuss his investigation alleging that the United States government was responsible for the 2022 Nord Stream pipeline sabotage.